LorenzoMorelli/GPU_profile_selector/README.md

 ```

 ## TODO
-- After profile is changed add a text at the end (reboot needed).
+- In "AttachedToBatteryView" change the title by getting it directly from envycontrol.
-- Add a setting for allowing user to choose where to place the extension view between topbar and battery menu panel.
+- Add a setting for allowing user to choose where to place the extension view between topbar and menu panel.
-- Add a notify for the case that the user didn't choose to reboot.
 - Change the big V close the gpu profile with icon